ChezterBurster/SoundManager-for-Unity/README.md

 To implement this SoundManager in your project, follow these steps:

 1. Clone or download the repository.
-2. Add the SoundManager.cs file to your project.
+2. Add the files to your project.
 3. Review the code in SoundManager.cs for guidance on how to call and manage sounds in your game.

-4. Usage Example
+## Usage Example

-## Here's a basic example of how to use the SoundManager:
+Here's a basic example of how to use the SoundManager:

     // Define a method to handle the sound trigger event private void HandleSoundTrigger()